THE Lemon and Birch BLOG

 Last but definitely not least, we have consistency.
 I cannot stress enough how important it is to be consistent with everything you do.
 I’m not saying you cannot pivot or fine-tune things, you absolutely can and should as you get further along in your business journey, just build that consistency back up again.
 If you take nothing else away from this article, make ‘be consistent’ your mantra!

 If you’re new to the world of branding, or are a designer looking to learn more about what the ‘best practices’ are when designing a brand identity for a client, I really hope the following tips are helpful to you.
-As I said, digital products I’m creating at the moment will expand on all this knowledge, but in the mean time, here are 4 ‘best practices’ for creating a brand identity design.

 During the research phase when you’re gathering imagery to inspire the look and feel of the brand identity, it can be tempting to only look at other logo designs that have already been created.
 Worse still would be to look at only logo designs from the same field of business.